manu9458/SPAM_DETECTION/README.md

 # Spam Detection System

 ## Overview
 This project implements a machine learning pipeline to detect spam messages.
-It uses a Naive Bayes classifier with TF-IDF vectorization.
+It supports multiple classifiers (Naive Bayes, SVM, Logistic Regression) with TF-IDF vectorization, configurable via `config.yaml`.
 The system is designed to be modular, scalable, and easy to maintain.

 ## Project Structure
 ```